 He’s now just a consumer.
 He takes me through the 934GB of data he has recently transferred from his provider.

 The videos are high quality with accurate subtitles.
-I have to remind myself that we are not browsing Netflix, instead we are looking at an offline computer that is displaying content that has physically traveled to get here.
+I have to remind myself that we are not browsing Netflix, instead, we are looking at an offline computer that is displaying content that has physically travelled to get here.
 The methods couldn’t be more different but the result is strangely similar.

-He moves onto TV shows.
-“So do you think they have—” I start but am interrupted “they have everything” Junior says emphatically.
+He moves on TV shows.
+“So do you think they have—” I start but am interrupted “they have everything,” Junior says emphatically.
 Sure enough the show I was thinking of, Suits, was there, with the latest episodes ready to watch.